I think all new artists love to try their hand at pencil horse drawings because they are simply beautiful creatures.

 I like to first sketch the horse lightly because that gives the flexibility to erase any incorrect lines and it's important to get the foundation right.

 Next, indicate the areas where you think the darker shading is needed.
 My shading isn't obvious but I tried to portray a cast shadow on the legs further away from the viewer.
-One of my weaknesses is not making my darks dark enough.
+It's obvious that one of my weaknesses is not making my darks dark enough.

 Look at your reference photo and squint to see where these darker places appear.